 - 2 teaspoons pickle juice (or vinegar)

-- 3 large egg whites, lightly whisked
+- 3 large egg whites, whisked

 - 1 cup boiling water